Skip to main content

 Limited liability partnerships (LLPs) blend features from both partnerships and corporations.
 One major advantage of an LLP is that profits and losses pass directly to the partners.
 This avoids the double taxation issue faced by some corporations.

-In an LLP, partners enjoy protection from personal liability for business debts or actions taken by other partners.
-Partners take part in the business's operations, but their personal assets are typically shielded from potential business risks.
+In an LLP, states with “full shield laws” allow the partners to enjoy protection from personal liability for business debts or actions taken by their partners.
+All partners may take part in the business’s operations.

-LLPs offer more flexibility than traditional corporations, but they are often subjected to specific state regulations.
-Their formation is often more suitable for certain individuals in specific professions.
-For example, LLPs are suitable for lawyers, accountants, and architects.
+LLPs offer more flexibility than traditional corporations, but they are often subject to specific state regulations.
+Their formation is often more suitable for certain individuals in specific professions such as lawyers, accountants, and architects.

 Limited Liability Companies